-Number Quality Customer Experience - Improvement Actions Timescale 1 Continue to participate in Customer Service Group (Building Standards & Planning initiative) to identify and implement customer service improvements including exploring potential for participation in the development of a social media presence.
-Ongoing 2 Together with Service Development colleagues, seek solution for emailing of Warrant Refusal Letter (LET 3) and the warrant refusal.
-Q3 3 Implement the Competency Assessment System (CAS) for all Building Standards staff as a workforce development tool.
+Number Quality Customer Experience - Improvement Actions Timescale 1 Together with Service Development colleagues, seek solution for emailing of Warrant Refusal Letter (LET 3) and the warrant refusal.
+Continued into 23/24 2 Implement the Competency Assessment System (CAS) for all Building Standards staff as a workforce development tool.
 PCR/training to be linked to introduction of Competence Assessment System.
-(This is also a Professional Expertise item) Ongoing 4 Together with administration and Service Development colleagues, review electronic storage of plans, documents, certification etc within Part II of the Building Standards Register including an agreed naming and numbering convention in order to ensure efficient and effective storage and subsequent retrieval of information.
-Q3 5 Continue to review and update website to provide advice and guidance to customers including links to Scottish Government guidance and eBuilding Standards.
-Ongoing 6 Support the implementation of the new National Customer Survey.
+(This is also a Professional Expertise item) Completed Oct 23 3 Together with administration and Service Development colleagues, review electronic storage of plans, documents, certification etc within Part II of the Building Standards Register including an agreed naming and numbering convention in order to ensure efficient and effective storage and subsequent retrieval of information.
+Continued 23/24 Under Review 4 Continue to review and update website to provide advice and guidance to customers including links to Scottish Government guidance and eBuilding Standards.
+Ongoing 5 Support the implementation of the new National Customer Survey.
 Analyse feedback and use to identify improvements that can be made to the customer experience.
 Ongoing

 Number Operational & Financial Efficiency - Improvement Actions Timescale 1 Maintain a robust and resilient Building Standards & Public Safety Service where resourcing and succession planning is embedded within our business plan.
-Review quarterly The service's workforce plan identifies the creation of 2 new Modern Apprentice posts to help meet the succession planning aims of our Business Plan.
-Building Standards intends to recruit these Apprentices during 2022/23.
-Q3 The workforce plan also highlights the remit of the Ministerial Working Group/Futures Board to redefine fire and building regulatory frameworks.
+Review quarterly The workforce plan also highlights the remit of the Ministerial Working Group/Futures Board to redefine fire and building regulatory frameworks.
 Additional Building Standards resource has been identified as likely; however, numbers and timescales are unknown at this point.
 This requirement will be monitored via the Workforce Planning Board.
 Reviewed Quarterly 2 Continue commitment to eBuilding Standards by Participate in Scottish Government's Remote Verification Inspection (RVI) Practice Group Support Scottish Government's RVI research /trials project to compare the quality of remote inspections with physical checks.
 Continue to participate in LABSS Digital Transformation Group (DTG).
-As noted in Professional Expertise &amp; Technical Processes item 2 above, improve the functionality of mobile app/devices to facilitate electronic verification during construction.
-Ongoing 4 Participate in NRS's review of Health and Safety procedures and implement any changes or updates for Building Standards to ensure safe working (site and office) for all staff.
-This item requires assistance from our colleagues in Health & Safety (NRS) Q4 5 Introduce hybrid working pilot for staff that considers benefits of work -life balance whilst ensuring that the service delivers on its operational and performance requirements.
-Reviewed Quarterly 6 Upgrade case management system, Idox Uniform, to the latest version.
+As noted in Professional Expertise & Technical Processes item 2 above, improve the functionality of mobile app/devices to facilitate electronic verification during construction.
+Ongoing 4 Participate in NRS's review of Health and Safety procedures and implement any changes or updates for Building Standards to ensure continued safe working (site and office) for all staff.
+This item requires assistance from our colleagues in Health & Safety (NRS) Continued 23/24 5 Introduce hybrid working pilot for staff that considers benefits of work - life balance whilst ensuring that the service delivers on its operational and performance requirements.
+Introduced and Reviewed Quarterly 6 Upgrade case management system, Idox Uniform, to the latest version.
 This is part of an ongoing programme to maintain our back-end systems at an, at least, N-1 status.
 The next project will be the upgrade of Idox EDRMS to the latest version as part of that programme.
-Completed Ongoing
+Completed Completed